Cskr5/simple-blog/README.md

 - The form has all necessary fields (except createdAt) and a Save button (3p)
 - In case of no error, the post data is stored in the database (use DTOs) (6p)
 - The input is validated and validation errors are logged (3p)
-- Technical req.: "New post is created" is logged using Logback to the console (1p)
+- Server logging: "New post is created" is logged (using Logback or slf4j) to the console (1p)

 #### 2. US: Post list (11 points)